-The potential annual cash incentive payout percentage multiplier for each component of Mr. Farmer's and Mr. Schneider's target annual cash incentive is provided in the following tables (for each participating named executive officer, annual cash incentive payouts were designed to be interpolated on a straight-line basis for achievement between the levels of achievement established for the EPS and sales growth components of the annual cash incentives):
+The potential annual cash incentive payout percentage multiplier for each component of Mr. Schneider's and Mr. Farmer's target annual cash incentive is provided in the following tables (for each participating named executive officer, annual cash incentive payouts were designed to be interpolated on a straight-line basis for achievement between the levels of achievement established for the EPS and sales growth components of the annual cash incentives):

-EPS Annual Cash

-EPS Component Level of Achievement Goals Incentive Payout
+EPS Component Level of Achievement EPS Goals Annual Cash Incentive Payout

-Below Threshold <\$8.52 0%
+Below Threshold <\$ 9.79 0%

-Threshold \$8.52 25%
+Threshold \$ 9.79 25%

-Target \$8.97 100%
+Target \$10.31 100%

-Maximum \$9.60 200%
+Maximum \$11.03 200%

 Sales Growth Component Level of Achievement Sales Growth Goals (% Growth Over Prior Fiscal Year) Annual Cash Incentive Payout

-Below Threshold <(3.20)% 0%
+Below Threshold <5.74% 0%

-Threshold (3.20)% 25%
+Threshold 5.74% 25%

-Target (1.70)% 100%
+Target 7.24% 100%

-Maximum 1.30% 200%
+Maximum 10.24% 200%

 Non-Financial Component Level of Achievement Annual Cash Incentive Payout

 Does Not Meet Goals 0%

-Meets Most Goals 50%
+Meets Most Goals 25%

 Meets Goals 100%

-The Grants of Plan-Based Awards for Fiscal 2021 table outlines estimated possible payouts under this non-equity incentive plan award.
-Based on Cintas' EPS and sales growth for fiscal 2021, Mr. Farmer and Mr. Schneider earned an annual cash incentive payout of \$1,769,932 and \$958,155, respectively.
-The fiscal 2021 Cintas EPS used in the incentive plan calculations was \$10.24, which resulted in the "Maximum" level of achievement.
-Sales growth on Cintas' continuing operations for fiscal 2021 was 0.4%, which was between the "Target" and "Maximum" level of achievement.
-Mr. Farmer and Mr. Schneider received \$189,052 and \$91,399, respectively, based on the performance of their non-financial goals outlined above.
-The individual performance level for both Mr. Farmer and Mr. Schneider was "Meets Goals."
+The Grants of Plan-Based Awards for Fiscal 2022 table outlines estimated possible payouts under these non-equity incentive plan awards.
+Based on Cintas' EPS and sales growth for fiscal 2022, Mr. Schneider and Mr. Farmer earned an annual cash incentive payout of \$1,700,000 and \$850,000, respectively.
+The fiscal 2022 Cintas EPS achievement for incentive plan calculation purposes was \$11.03.
+This EPS figure is the "Maximum" that could have been achieved, so it differs from the Company's reported diluted EPS of \$11.65, which was higher than the "Maximum."
+Sales growth achievement for fiscal 2022 incentive plan calculation purposes was 10.24%.
+This sales growth figure is the "Maximum" that could have been achieved, so it differs from the Company's reported sales growth of 10.37%, which was higher than the "Maximum" level of achievement.
+Mr. Schneider and Mr. Farmer received \$150,000 and \$75,000, respectively, based on the performance of their non-financial goals outlined above.
+The individual performance level for both Mr. Schneider and Mr. Farmer was "Meets Goals."